tinazhangzh/factor-mining-treasury-futures/README.md

-# Factor Mining for Chinese Treasury Bond Futures
+# Factor Mining for Treasury Bond Futures

 This project applies genetic programming and symbolic regression to discover predictive, interpretable factors for the next-day return of Chinese 10-year Treasury bond futures.